alexgb/producer_consumer/README.md

 # ProducerConsumer

 Threaded [producer/consumer](http://en.wikipedia.org/wiki/Producer-consumer_problem) model.
-Useful when you have an expense data producer, such as fetching data over many http connections, and an expensive consumer, such as ingesting into a database.
+Useful when you have an expensive data producer, such as fetching data over many http connections, and an expensive consumer, such as ingesting into a database.

 ## Installation